Definitions with Annotations

 Automatic or Specific Binding

-When declaring a component, all detected "bindings" (associated supertypes) will be already prepared for you.
+When declaring a component, all detected "bindings" (associated supertypes) will already be prepared for you.
 For example, the following definition:

 @Single